ckeditor/ckeditor5/packages/ckeditor5-ui/docs/api/ui.md

 This package implements a simple UI framework and CKEditor 5's standard UI library.

+Together with the {@link api/engine editing engine} and the {@link api/core core editor architecture} they create a platform for implementing rich-text editors.

 ## Documentation

-See the introduction to the {@link framework/guides/architecture/intro#UI-library UI library architecture}.
+See the introduction to the {@link framework/guides/architecture/intro#UI-library UI library's architecture}.

+You can also browse the API documentation of this package by using the module tree on the left.

 ## Installation